 Hiking and Exploring

-- We have 4 miles of trails which are open dawn to dusk daily.
-Download our overview trail map and close-up detailed trail map.
+- We have 5 miles of trails, which are open dawn to dusk daily.
+Download our overview trail map and core area map.
 For a richer experience, use our Self-Guided Hike brochures to identify points of interest along the way!

 - East – Woodland Trail Self-Guided Hike

 - Explore our historic farmstead through a virtual tour!

 - See the list of geocaches hidden on our property here and visit www.geocaching.com to learn more

 1. Grounds and trails are open from dawn to dusk daily

 2. No parking along driveway

 3. Pets must be on a leash and under control at all times

 4. For your safety, stay on marked trails